 For artists, OurStage is a place to make your music available to your fans, to find new fans, and to have your songs independently judged in competitions for some pretty great prizes.
 In addition there are a bunch of practical tools, like the EPK (electronic press kit), to help you advance your career.

 For fans, it is a place to discover new music.
 Not only is your opinion heard on OurStage, but it actually counts and has a direct effect on your favorite artists.
 Best of all, both artists and fans can participate for FREE.(return to top)

 At the end of each month, the Top 40 entries in each channel are whittled down to ten finalists.
-The Top 10 are then automatically entered into one of our SEVEN Grand Prize Channels.
+The Top 10 are then automatically entered into one of our five finals channels.
 More details here.